 Investment Plan and Policy

-The investment plan and policy was designed to describe the roles and responsibilities of parties involved with the trust, provide guidelines for the prudent investment of the Land Office assets, and provide a framework for ongoing monitoring of investment performance in the trust.
+The investment plan and policy along with the real property acquisition guidelines were designed to describe the roles and responsibilities of parties involved with the trust, provide guidelines for the prudent investment of the Land Office assets, and provide a framework for ongoing monitoring of investment performance in the trust.